-Lung conditions can sometimes fly under the radar if we aren’t careful, and our resistance to visit the doctor might turn into a much more severe health problem over time.
+Winter is a time when our immune system is under strain and lung conditions can sometimes fly under the radar if we aren’t careful.
+Our resistance to visit the doctor might turn into a much more severe health problem over time.
 Here are some of the ways you can identify whether your cough is from a cold or if it’s a sign of a more serious respiratory problem.

 When a cough is probably from a cold

 Coughs are a totally natural way for your body to clear your airways of irritants or phlegm to promote better breathing.
 You might cough even if you don’t have a cold if something gets stuck in your throat or you breathe in dust.

 If you do start to feel sick, the best way to identify whether a cough is normal or not is to see whether it’s accompanied by traditional cold symptoms.
 These may include a stuffy or runny nose, sneezing, congestion, sinus-related headaches, chills and/or phlegm.

 Additionally, the common cold should only last around a week, after which you will normally find some relief.
 If your symptoms start to fade around this timeframe, the cough was likely just part of your average cold.

 Unfortunately, our bodies can provide some mixed signals when it comes to illness, leaving us confused and concerned about our health.
 Here are some signs to watch out for in regard to your cough.

 Your symptoms last too long: The average cold will stick around for a little less than a week, meaning you shouldn’t be coughing for more than four of five days.
 If your cough has persistently lasted for a week or more, it’s probably not a cold but something more severe.